 To see my fav quote, you’ll have to read The Single Decision by Coach Sommers.

 This one is for the artists of the world who know the feeling of waiting for creative inspiration to strike.
 Written by Steven Pressfield whose writing is as entertaining as it is honest, this book empathizes with the creative plight by speaking to the various ways “resistance” shows up when you sit down to write a book, launch a business, or pursue any sort of creative endeavor.

 Overcoming the monster that is resistance requires ruthless discipline and ruthless discipline is what differentiates the amateur from the professional.
 If you’re a creative entrepreneur this book is essential to not only understanding your procrastination but how to overcome it.

 “The artist committing himself to his calling has volunteered for hell, whether he knows it or not.
 He will be dining for the duration on a diet of isolation, rejection, self-doubt, despair, ridicule, contempt, and humiliation.”

 For those looking to improve their marketing skills

-Everyone recommends this book and there’s a good reason behind it: it’s foundational to the way you approach branding and the way you think about yourself and your clients.
+Everyone considers this one of the books every entrepreneur must read and there’s a good reason behind it: it’s foundational to the way you approach branding and the way you think about yourself and your clients.